 The piping systems in nuclear power plants are designed to high standards, and major failures are rare events.
 The rare failures have a low frequency of occurrence (e.g., less than, or much less than one failure per plant and year).
 Not only are the major, catastrophic failures rare events when viewed against a frequency-scale, they are also rare when viewed against a passive component 'population-scale.'
-Each nuclear power plant contains a very large volume of piping components (e.g., many thousands of welds, and several km of length of piping).
-Therefore, and for any given plant, the ratio of major failures by the total piping component population is a small number (<< 0.1).
+Nuclear power plants contain a large volume of piping components (e.g., many thousands of welds, and several km of length of piping).
+Therefore, for any given plant, the ratio of major failures by the total piping component population is small (<< 0.1).
 Most piping failure incidents are incipient or degraded failures with minor or no immediate impact on plant operation and safety.
 The incipient or degraded failures have a relatively high frequency of occurrence; e.g., equal to or greater than one event per plant and year.